-The administration team will arrange award letters, and payments for fees, stipends, and other costs.
+The MRC LID Manager and Scholarships team colleagues will arrange award letters, and payments for fees, stipends, and other costs.
 We can also provide proof of funding letters (eg for rent or mortgage purposes).
 Please contact us for any other general administrative support regarding your studentship.

 You will receive email reminders at key stages of your studentship from mrclid@lshtm.ac.uk.
-Please support the administration team by providing them with the information they request or by following the instructions to complete necessary tasks.
+Please support the administration teams by providing them with the information they request or by following the instructions to complete necessary tasks.